-Since the introduction of the new Defamation Act of 2013, (DA 2013), which came into force on 1 January 2014, claimants must now also demonstrate that the publication of the statement caused, or is likely to cause, them serious harm.
-In the case of bodies trading for profit, serious harm means caused, or is likely to cause, them serious financial loss.
+Since the introduction of the new Defamation Act of 2013, (DA 2013), which came into force on 1 January 2014, claimants must now also demonstrate that the publication of the statement caused, or is likely to cause, serious harm to their reputation.
+In the case of bodies trading for profit, the serious harm to its reputation needs to have caused, or be likely to cause, it serious financial loss.

 A claim for slander also requires proof of special damage, meaning financial loss, unless the allegation falls within two categories: an imputation that the claimant has committed a criminal offence punishable by imprisonment, or where the words are calculated to disparage the claimant in any office, profession, calling, trade or business carried on by him at the time of publication.

 From the outset of a defamation claim, both parties will assert what they consider to be the natural and ordinary meaning of the words complained of: in other words, what ordinary people would have reasonably understood the words to have meant using their general knowledge and common sense.
 Claimants are likely to argue that the words complained of convey the most serious imputation, to support their claim that the words are defamatory.
 Defendants are likely to argue a less serious imputation, which they might be able to establish as being true, thereby providing a defence to a defamation claim as outlined below.